 ITSM processes assist in the management of IT services.
 The following are the core processes in implementing ITSM:

 Service request management handles customer requests, including access to applications, software enhancements, and hardware updates.
 These requests are usually recurring requests, so customers benefit immensely from knowing what to do and having automated processes in place.

-Knowledge management describes how an organization creates, shares, uses and manages its information and knowledge.
-It involves making effective use of knowledge to achieve organizational objectives.
+Knowledge management describes how an organisation creates, shares, uses and manages its information and knowledge.
+It involves making effective use of knowledge to achieve organisational objectives.

-Essentially, IT asset management (ITAM) is the process of accounting for, deploying, maintaining, upgrading, patching, and disposing of IT assets in an organization.
-Quite simply, it means tracking and ensuring the use of all valuable assets within your organization, tangible and intangible.
+Essentially, IT asset management (ITAM) is the process of accounting for, deploying, maintaining, upgrading, patching, and disposing of IT assets in an organisation.
+Quite simply, it means tracking and ensuring the use of all valuable assets within your organisation, tangible and intangible.